 Here’s how call center analytics can be used to identify customer sentiment–and enable your organization to quickly respond.

 With customers interacting with organizations across more channels than ever before, it’s becoming harder and harder to keep track of all the factors that impact customer experience.
-Advanced reporting can be used to break down those data silos by combining call center data with automatic call distribution (ACD), interactive voice recognition (IVR), quality monitoring, workforce management, CRM, human resources, homegrown software applications, and even social media data.
+Data Management can be used to break down those data silos by combining call center data with automatic call distribution (ACD), interactive voice recognition (IVR), quality monitoring, workforce management, CRM, human resources, homegrown software applications, and even social media data.

 By seamlessly compiling both voice of the customer (VoC) and voice-of-the-employee (VoE) information from multiple systems and visually displaying the integrated data, analytics lets contact centers comprehensively understand and continually improve their customer experiences without having to constantly increase budget or headcount to do it.